nasriblack/SoftBussBookingBack1.1/README.md

   -[ ] delete the unused code and unused file
   -[ ] Add const varaible

-- [ ] Make search and read Documentation of Socket.IO
 - [ ] Find a github project using socket.IO